Date: November 16, 2024

 Title: The Help

-I put in a good 300 page effort into this one.
-I watched and appreciated the movie and I know how this story is portrayed to be a must read by everyone.
+I put in a good 300-page-effort into this one.
+I watched and appreciated the movie and I know how this novel is portrayed to be a must-read.

 If you do not agree I invite you to leave your comments….